Developer Guide

 Currently, Undo and Redo commands do not affect the UI.
 As such, commands such as

-cannot be undone.
-Moreover, this makes it such that a recently added person, that is later deleted byundo
+listpandfindpcannot be undone.
+Moreover, this makes it such that a recently added person, that is later deleted byundo, will still be visible in the Info Display, until another command (eg.viewp) displaces it.

 Example: